BASICS

 🪬

-Liy is a Southeast Asian Muslim knowledge worker and poet sharing their lifelong learning from the periphery.
+Liy is a Southeast Asian Muslim knowledge worker and poet, sharing what they learned from the periphery to prep for precarious futures.
+This is an ad-free space outside of the algo.
 If you're new here (hello!) or need a refresher, start here for house rules.
-Here I maintain curated lists as a love language for others.
-Now is my present-day context including from my 5-year old note system.
-Consider subscribing for free to login and leave comments— I write slowly and send out emails rarely.
-If you valued what I made, tell me over DM (if we know each other) or tip me with a message— that sends a clear signal of appreciation ✨
+Here is what I am up to now.
+I spend time thinking out of my zettelkasten notes system and sharing playlists of curated treasures from my time travels.
+Consider subscribing for free to read more and stay in touch— I only send out letters a few times a year.
+If you valued something here, tell me over DM (if we have access to each other) or tip this cryptid with a message— that sends a clear signal of appreciation ✨

 You might also like: